-One of France’s most charming and picturesque beach towns, Saint Jean de Luz is a quiet Basque seaside community located about 24 km southwest of Bayonne in southwestern France near the Spanish border.
-Located in the heart of Basque country and hugging the coast along a sheltered bay, St Jean de Luz boasts a beautiful, long sandy beach as well as a great pedestrian shopping area, Basque architecture, delightful towns squares and superb surf conditions.
-There is also a small, but very active fishing port here, where you can watch fisherman pull in large catches of sardines, anchovies and tuna.
+One of France’s most charming and picturesque beach towns, Saint-Jean-de-Luz is a quiet Basque seaside community located in southwestern France near the Spanish border.
+In the heart of Basque country and hugging the coast along a sheltered bay, St.-Jean-de-Luz boasts a beautiful, long sandy beach as well as a great pedestrian shopping area, Basque architecture, delightful town squares and awesome surf conditions.
+There is also a small but active fishing port here, where you can watch fisherman pull in large catches of sardines, anchovies and tuna.

-When not hanging out in one of the great bathing tents along the sandy beach here (one of the Best Beaches in France), visitors to Saint Jean de Luz can spend hours (if not days) shopping in the covered markets, checking out France’s largest Basque church or people watch in the bustling Place Louis XIV.
+When not lazing around in one of the great bathing tents along the sandy beach here (one of the Best Beaches in France), visitors to Saint-Jean-de-Luz can spend hours (if not days) shopping in the covered markets, checking out France’s largest Basque church or people watching in the bustling Place Louis XIV.

-St Jean de Luz has a lovely, long sandy beach along the sheltered bay bearing the same name.
-Here you can rent beach tents to get out of the hot sun June through September you can rent these bathing tents for about €7 for the day.
-There is also a smaller beach 2 km from nearby Socoa, which you can reach by bus.
+St.-Jean-de-Luz has a pristine beach along the bay bearing the same name.
+Here you can rent beach tents to get out of the hot sun, from June through September, for about €7 for the day.
+If you’ve never done it before, be warned – it is a fantastic experience that will spoil you forever.

-Although the façade on France’s largest Basque church is rather plain, it only hides a magnificent interior.
-Here you can check out the splendid Baroque altarpiece where Louis XIV and Marie Therese of Spain were married in 1660.
+The rather plain façade on France’s largest Basque church hides a magnificent interior.
+Here you can check out the splendid Baroque altar where Louis XIV and Marie-Thérèse of Spain were married in 1660.

 Check out the lighthouse

-Walking out on the Pointe Ste-Barbe at the northern end of the bay provides some fantastic views of the St-Jean de Luz and if you further and climb to the lighthouse via Rue du Phare, you’ll get a glimpse of some stunning coastal views.
+Walking out on the Pointe Ste.-Barbe at the northern end of the bay provides some fantastic views of St.-Jean-de-Luz.
+And if you further and climb to the lighthouse via Rue du Phare, you’ll get a glimpse of the coastline that will take your breath away.
+Make sure your camera’s charged!

-Although St-Jean de Luz is a lesser known surfing area than nearby Biarritz, it is nonetheless a great place to catch waves year-round.
-There are many great surf shops in town where you can rent boards, sign up for lessons or even commit to a week-long surfing school.
-The best surfing can be found about 5 km north-eat of St-Jean de Luz at the Plage Lafitenia.
+Although St.-Jean-de-Luz is a lesser known surfing area than nearby Biarritz, it is nonetheless a great place to catch waves year-round.
+There are funky surf shops in town where you can rent boards, sign up for lessons or even commit to a week-long surfing school.
+The best surfing can be found about 5 km north-east of St.-Jean-de-Luz at Plage de Lafitenia (Lafitenia Beach).

 Go boating

-As a beachside town, it is not hard to imagine that many of the popular activities in St-Jean de Luz center around the ocean.
+As a beachside town, it is not hard to imagine that many of the popular activities in St.-Jean-de-Luz center around the sea.
 The Espace Voile International in town offers windsurfing and yachting courses, but also rents out motorboats and sea kayaks for those interested in hitting the high seas on their own.

-Sucking down the succulent sardines by the dozen that come from the waters near St-Jean de Luz makes for a fantastic meal.
+Sucking down succulent sardines by the dozen that come from the waters near St.-Jean-de-Luz makes for a fantastic meal, especially when matched with a crisp glass of Semillon white wine from the region.
 Stop by Buvette de la Halle next to the town’s fish market, where diners sit in plastic chairs under a canopy of white lights.

 Hang out in Place Louis XIV